mhagander/gitdeployer/README.md

 For each repository, a type is specified.
 All repositories include a git repository root, but some types also need more information.

+### static

+This repository type is almost as simple.
+It will just execute a `git fetch --rebase` in the root directory and then it will be done.

 ### django

-This repository type is the simplest.
+This repository type is almost as simple.
 It will just execute a `git fetch --rebase` in the root directory and then it will be done.

 A consideration for the future could be to run an automatic migration